lightleviathan0/lightISA/README.md

 # lightisa

-## a basic RISC instruction set architecture and its interpreter
+## a basic RISC instruction set architecture and its interpreter based on mips, sparc, and risc-v